You are here

 Frostbite can happen quickly as well.
 The most vulnerable areas are the fingers, toes, ears and nose.

-- Bring the child inside and call 911 immediately
+If you suspect frostbite, bring the child inside and call 911 immediately.
+Then:

-- Then place the affected area in warm, not hot, water
+- Place the affected area in warm, not hot, water

 - Do not rub the skin as it is fragile and this could damage it